eeshakrishna/Gigin_Assigment_Eesha/README.md

 Steps to run the project:
+1. Download the project
-1. Install node js and npm
+2. Install node js and npm
-2. Run 'npm install'
+2. Run 'npm install' at the root
 3. Run 'npm run dev' and click on the local host url